onur-karabiber/dcs-cockpit-randomizer/README.md

-# CockpitRandomizer

-A DCS World Export script that randomizes cockpit switch positions each time you sit down for a **cold start**, forcing you to perform a proper interior check before doing anything else.

-Currently supports:

-- **F-4E Phantom II** (Heatblur) — 40 controls
-- **F/A-18C Hornet** (Eagle Dynamics) — 36 controls
-- **F-14B Tomcat** (Heatblur) — 30 controls
-- **F-16C Viper** (Eagle Dynamics) — 52 controls
-- **F-5E Tiger II** (Eagle Dynamics) — 57 controls
+## Who is this for?

+This mod is **not for everyone**.

+CockpitRandomizer is built for DCS players who enjoy:

+- Real cold-start procedures
+- Checklists
+- Interior checks
+- Proper switch discipline
+- Realistic cockpit workflow
+- Catching something out of place before startup

+If you are the type of player who spawns, hits auto-start, and takes off in 30 seconds, this mod is probably not for you.

+If you enjoy real procedures, checklists, and doing things properly, this mod is for you.

 ---

 ## Why this exists

-In DCS, every time you occupy a cockpit the aircraft spawns with all switches in their factory-default positions.
-For taxi, runway hold, and in-flight slots this makes sense.
-For cold-start scenarios it breaks immersion: a real aircraft coming out of a previous sortie would have been left in whatever state the last crew left it in.
-Landing lights on, STAB AUG engaged, IFF in an unexpected mode — anything is possible.

-CockpitRandomizer recreates that reality.
-Each cold start is different.
-You cannot skip the interior check.
+In vanilla DCS, cold starts become predictable.

+Every time you enter the cockpit, the aircraft appears in the exact same state.
+Same switches.
+Same knobs.
+Same panel positions.

+After a while, interior checks stop being checks.

+You stop **checking** and start **remembering**.

+After enough repetitions, you already know where everything is before even looking.
+The checklist becomes memory instead of verification.

+That breaks immersion.

+A real aircraft coming from a previous sortie would rarely be left in a perfectly standardized state.
+A previous pilot, crew chief, or technician may have left things differently:

+- A light dimmer slightly moved
+- A radio volume changed
+- A formation light setting altered
+- A non-critical system left in an unexpected position
+- A switch not exactly where you expected

+CockpitRandomizer brings some of that uncertainty back.

 ---

+## How the randomization works

+The goal is believable randomization.

+This is **not chaos mode**.

+Safety-critical or operationally important switches are intentionally biased toward their normal/default cold-start position.

+A switch's default state usually has somewhere between **75% and 95% probability** of appearing.

+In other words:

+- Most of the time, the cockpit will look familiar
+- Occasionally, something important will be different
+- Interior checks become necessary again

+You cannot fully trust memory anymore.

+That is the whole point.

+Meanwhile, non-critical cockpit elements such as:

+- Interior lighting
+- Brightness knobs
+- Radio volume controls
+- Miscellaneous cockpit comfort settings

+are often randomized more freely.

+The result is a cockpit that feels less predictable and more believable.

+---

 ## Features

+- **Cold-start only**
-- **Cold-start only**: the script reads both engine RPM values via `LoGetEngineInfo()`.
-If either engine is at or above 10% RPM the script silently does nothing.
-Taxi, runway, and in-flight slots are unaffected.
+  The script checks engine RPM values and only activates when the aircraft is truly cold.
+Taxi, runway, hot-start, and in-flight slots are unaffected.

+- **Aircraft-aware**
-- **Multi-aircraft**: a shared core engine detects the active aircraft and applies the correct switch table automatically.
-No configuration needed when switching between modules.
+  Automatically detects the active aircraft and loads the correct switch table.

-- **Modular file structure**: each aircraft lives in its own file.
-Adding a new module means adding one file without touching anything else.
-- **Non-destructive**: chains into any existing `LuaExport*` functions.
+- **Weighted randomization**
+  Safety-critical systems heavily favor realistic defaults instead of pure randomness.

+- **Designed for procedural flying**
+  Adds uncertainty without turning startup into chaos.

+- **Modular structure**
+  Each aircraft uses its own switch table file, making expansion straightforward.

+- **Export.lua friendly**
-  Compatible with DCS-BIOS, SRS, Tacview, and similar Export.lua-based tools.
+  Compatible with DCS-BIOS, SRS, Tacview, and other Export.lua-based tools.

-- **Weighted probabilities**: safety-critical switches (Master Arm, Arm Fuze, Generators) are more likely to remain in safe/normal positions, but not guaranteed.
+- **Logging support**
-- All activity is logged to `DCS.log` under the `COCKPIT_RANDOMIZER` tag.
+  All activity is written to `DCS.log` under the `COCKPIT_RANDOMIZER` tag.

+---

+## Important note

+CockpitRandomizer does **not** simulate failures, maintenance issues, or broken aircraft.

+The goal is not to sabotage your startup.

+The goal is simply to recreate the small inconsistencies that naturally happen in a real cockpit and restore the value of a proper interior check.

 ---